What are National Insurance credits?

 If you've attended court for jury duty, and aren't self-employed, you may be eligible for Class 1 credits.

-But you'll need to apply for these in writing from HMRC, so write to: National Insurance contributions and Employers Office, HM Revenue and Customs, BX9 1AN.
+But you'll need to apply for these in writing from HMRC, so write to: PT Operations North East England, HM Revenue and Customs, BX9 1AN.